-Join Doug Rose for an in-depth discussion in this video Loop through questions, part of Delivering in Data Science Sprints.
+Join Doug Rose for an in-depth discussion in this video Loop through questions, part of Learning Data Science: Using Agile Methodology.

 - Waterfall-style life cycles are not…a great fit for data science.…A data science life cycle, or DSLC…is much more lightweight that also stays closer…to the scientific method.…Remember that data science is exploratory.…You need an empirical process to react to new data.…If your data science team finds out something new then…they don't to fight a waterfall process to add any value.…The data science life cycle has six areas.…There is identify, question, research,…results, insights, and learn.…